 - If you are currently studying, then include details in the education section, explaining clearly that you have not yet completed the course

-- Always list your past roles with most recent first and be sure to list voluntary jobs too
+- Always list your past roles with most recent first and be sure to list voluntary jobs and any work experience too including internships

-Even if you are confident everything (spelling, grammar) is correct, we would always recommending reading it over and having someone else check it for you before sending.
+Even if you are confident, check everything (spelling, grammar) is correct, we would always recommending reading it over and having someone else check it for you before sending.

 Some people choose to take a copy of the application or CV with them to the interview though this is not always required.
 If you do take one ensure that it is printed nicely and in good condition (holding a scruffy looking CV will not do you application any good).
 Also, if you use customised CVs – as we would recommend – you should remind yourself of the examples you have used in the CV so that you can mention them in the interview but also add some new ones in your answers.